-Does installing solar panels on the roof of your home completely get rid of your electric bill?
+Does installing residential solar panels on the roof of your home completely get rid of your electric bill?
 Well, yes and no. Let’s sort through the details.

 The addition of solar panels doesn’t remove you from the grid entirely—it isn’t like moving into a cabin in the middle of nowhere.
 Your house will still remain connected to the electric grid and you will still receive a monthly bill from your local electrical company.
 As with most utilities, there’s a fixed charge on your monthly statement that you have to pay regardless of how little—or how much—electricity you consume.